5kuuk/CTF-writeups/amateurs-2023/frogmath/README.md

 Note that the program logic prevents us from directly setting/getting or doing any operation on mm7 in integer mode

 ### Confusing quirk
 Operations on the mmx registers after pushing floating point values moves back the floating point stack in a circular fashion so that if you set say register `mm0` in integer mode then push a floating point, then switching back to int mode and `get(0)` wont get you the floating point you just pushed but the actual value you set for `mm0` beforehand.
 However, switching back to floating point won't switch the stack back !
 To get a better grasp of this, it's better to see for yourself in gdb (use the `i r f` command to print x87 registers).
-It is the reason why we cannot store an integer in `mm7`, from setting `mm6` and then pushing a dummy float on the stack and have to instead rely on floating points
+It is the reason why we cannot store an integer in `mm7`, from setting `mm6` and then pushing a dummy float on the stack.
+We have to instead rely on setting `st` registers in floating point mode.

 ## Heap leak
 Since PIE is enabled, we have to start from a leak to somewhere.
 Luckily it is quite straight forward to leak `mm7`.